Professor Michael Schmitt

 Professor of Public International Law

-In addition to serving as Professor of Public International Law at Exeter Law School, Professor Schmitt is the Charles H. Stockton Professor at the United States Naval War College's Stockton Center for International Law, Francis Lieber Distinguished Scholar at the Lieber Institute of the United States Military Academy at West Point, and Visiting Professor at the University of Texas Law School.
-Professor Schmitt is a Senior Fellow at the NATO Cyber Defence Centre of Excellence, Senior Research Associate at Hebrew University, Affiliate at Harvard's Program on International Law and Armed Conflict, and General Editor of International Law Studies and the Lieber Studies series (OUP).
-Professor Schmitt was previously Professor of International Law at Durham University, Dean of the George C. Marshall European Center for Security Studies in Germany, and General Editor of the Yearbook of International Humanitarian Law, he served 20 years in the United States Air Force as a judge advocate specializing in operational and international law.
+Michael Schmitt is Professor of Public International Law at Exeter Law School.
+Additionally, he serves as the Charles H. Stockton Professor at the United States Naval War College's Stockton Center for International Law, Francis Lieber Distinguished Scholar at the Lieber Institute of the United States Military Academy at West Point, and Visiting Professor at the University of Texas Law School.
+Professor Schmitt is a Senior Fellow at the NATO Cyber Defence Centre of Excellence, Senior Research Associate at Hebrew University, Affiliate at Harvard's Program on International Law and Armed Conflict, and General Editor of both International Law Studies and the Lieber Studies series (OUP).
+Previously Professor of International Law at Durham University, Dean of the George C. Marshall European Center for Security Studies in Germany, and General Editor of the Yearbook of International Humanitarian Law, he served 20 years in the United States Air Force as a judge advocate specializing in operational and international law.

 Research group links

 The author of over 150 books and scholarly articles, Professor Schmitt’s works on law and military affairs have been published in Australia, Belgium, China, Chile, Germany, Israel, Italy, Norway, Peru, Sweden, Switzerland, the Netherlands, the United Kingdom, and the United States.

 He has participated in many international expert working groups, including those on the Non-International Armed Conflict Manual (International Institute of Humanitarian Law), Manual on the International Law of Air and Missile Warfare (Harvard Program on Conflict Research), Direct Participation by Civilians in Hostilities (ICRC), Characterization of Conflict (Chatham House), and, as project director, both the Manual on the International Law Applicable to Cyber Warfare (NATO Cooperative Cyber Defence Centre of Excellence) and "Tallinn 2.0", a follow-on project to the Tallinn Manual sponsored by the NATO CCD COE.